bcobo/SIRENA/doc/SIRENAfunctions.rst

     This function is mainly a wrapper to pass a data file to the SIRENA tasks in order to reconstruct the energy of the incoming X-ray photons after their detection.

-    It can run the SIRENA tasks or the Philippe Peille's tasks depending on the 'Rcmethod' selected.

     Steps:

     - Register HEATOOL